caleb531/open-conference-url/README.md

 Opens Microsoft Teams links directly in the Microsoft Teams application, bypassing your web browser entirely.

+### Time System

+Whether 12-hour or 12-hour time are used for the displayed event start times.

 ## Credits

 Kudos to [@jacksonrayhamilton][jrh] for his architecture ideas and feedback on